• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 I don't have a problem with being underhanded in sneaking in the column.
 The writer knew very well that had he put his byline on it, that it would have been spiked before it had a chance to run.
 Although I'd think that the fake guy must not be too happy about it.

 A lesson can also be learned by corporations here: Treat your employees right.
 This guy is going to have a heckuva time trying to get another job.
-Either he's really stupid (in all probability), or this company drove him so nuts that he stopped giving a shit about the consequences.
+Either he's really stupid (in all probability), or this company drove him so nuts that he stopped giving a shirt about the consequences.